samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Mid_Volume.md

 **Description**:

-> This week, run 10-15min up to Easy-Moderate, RPE 6 to warm up, then do 5 Hard,
+> This week, run 10-15min up to Easy-Moderate, RPE6 to warm up, then do 5 Hard,
-> RPE 9, 3-minute efforts, recovering again for 3 minutes after each; run 10min
+> RPE9, 3-minute efforts, recovering again for 3 minutes after each; run 10min
-> Easy, RPE 4 to cool down for a total of about 55 minutes of running
+> Easy, RPE4 to cool down for a total of about 55 minutes of running

 ### Thursday